AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-cloud-changes.md

 Standard renditions generated with asset microservices are stored in a backwards-compatible way in the asset repository nodes (same naming conventions).

-## Develop and test asset microservices {#developing-testing-asset-microservices}
+## Develop and test asset microservices {#asset-microservices}

+Asset microservices provide a scalable and resilient processing of assets using cloud services.
+Adobe manages the cloud services for optimal handling of different asset types and processing options.
+Asset microservices help to avoid the need for third-party rendering tools and methods (like ImageMagick and FFmpeg transcoding) and simplify configurations, while providing out-of-the-box functionality for common file types.
+Currently, ImageMagick integration and FFMmpeg transcoding are not available in Cloud Service.

-Asset microservices is a native cloud service that is automatically provisioned and wired to Experience Manager in customer programs and environments managed in Cloud Manager.
-Developers working to extend Experience Manager or do customization can use the existing content (or assets with renditions generated in a cloud environment) to test and validate their code using, displaying, downloading assets.
+Asset microservices is a cloud-native service that is automatically provisioned and wired to Experience Manager in customer programs and environments managed in Cloud Manager.
+To extend or customize Experience Manager, the developers can use the existing content or assets with renditions generated in a cloud environment, to test and validate their code using, displaying, downloading assets.

-To do an end-to-end validation of the code and process including asset ingestion and processing, deploy the code changes to a cloud-dev environment using the pipeline and test with full execution of asset microservices processing.
+To do an end-to-end validation of the code and process including asset ingestion and processing, deploy the code changes to a cloud-dev environment using [the pipeline](/help/implementing/cloud-manager/configure-pipeline.md) and test with full execution of asset microservices processing.

 ## Removal of Classic UI {#classic-ui}

 The Classic UI is no longer available in Experience Manager as a Cloud Service.
+The standard interface is the Touch-enabled UI.